-To look at it simply, a Magic 8 ball is a fortune telling device that has made its way into popular culture as a game or novelty item.
+To look at it simply, a Magic 8 ball is a fortune telling tool that has made its way into popular culture as a game or novelty item.

-It is designed to bring an actual 8-ball to mind, being black, shiny and round, and featuring a number 8 – but also a circular section where you can see your answer.
-If you are familiar with the game of pool, it is easily recognizable as a giant version of a pool ball.
+It is designed to bring an actual billiard ball to mind, being black, shiny and round, and featuring a number 8 – but also a circular section where you can see your explanation.
+If you are familiar with the game of pool, it is easily recognizable as a giant version.

-The ball will give you answers and predictions to any question you can throw at it, but these answers may or may not be true.
-In fact, some of the answers the 8-ball gives are purposefully ambiguous and allow the user to make up their own mind about what may or may not happen.
+It will give you answers and predictions to any question you can throw at it, but these responses may or may not be true.
+In fact, some of the returns it gives are purposefully ambiguous and allow the user to make up their own mind about what may or may not happen.

 Modern Online Magic 8 balls are made from plastic and are filled with a dark-colored liquid.
-This liquid is visible through a round hole in the side of the ball (opposite to where you would expect to find the number 8) and floating in the middle of the liquid is a small implement that is similar to a die.
+This is visible through a round hole in the side of it (opposite to where you would expect to find the number 8) and floating in the middle is a small implement that is similar to a die.

-Different answers are printed on the sides of this die, but it is no ordinary die – some 8-balls can give up to twenty different answers.
+Different responses are printed on the sides of this die, but it is no ordinary die – some can give up to twenty different feedbacks.
 The die is shaken by agitating the entire device, and when the die settles down it will float into position in the window, revealing the answer.

-There is nothing magic about the manufacturing process, it is exactly what it is – a plastic ball filled with liquid.
+There is nothing magic about the manufacturing process, it is exactly what it is – a plastic globe filled with blue goop.
 But for those who believe, even something as ordinary as this can have magical properties.
 Have you ever walked along a street and thought about a red car?
 How many red cars have you seen then?
 Probably more than normal!

 Does this mean the universe bends to your will?
 Or does it mean you are more attuned to seeing particular things?
 The scientists will argue about this for a long time, but it shows that your internal perception can have an effect on the external world.